I am less a fan of the word “illusion” every time I read it, especially in the context of spiritual teaching and philosophy.

 Perhaps the issue is that in our culture, this word/idea carries with it a certain amount of negative connotation and meaning; it typically signifies deception, or superficiality; misdirection and masking.

-It makes sense.
-What you see and experience by the five primary senses — and your mind’s interpretation — is, in actuality, not what’s really there, or occurring.
+That makes sense.
+What you see and experience by the five primary senses — and your mind’s interpretation — is in actuality not what’s really occurring.
 There are increasing volumes of science and practical evidence that explore this.
 That’s not the concern.

-To awaken, empower, and enlighten someone, telling them “none of this is real, and you’re kinda gullible for believing it”, is perhaps a little counterproductive.
+To awaken, empower and enlighten someone, telling them “none of this is real, and you’re kinda gullible for believing it,” is perhaps a little counterproductive.
 “You can heal your maladies with thought alone!
 Why are you choosing to suffer?”
-Yeah, not helpful.
+Indeed.
+Not helpful.

 There is absolutely no doubt about the veracity of psychosomatic processes, and there are numerous ways to go about reversing damage, and restoring healthy flow.

 What if it is an illusion?
-What if illusion simply means worry less, don’t take it all so seriously, and have some fun with all this imagery, the props, and your fellow illusioneers.
+If it is, you’ve been granted the license to worry less; don’t take it all so seriously, and have some fun with all this imagery, the props and your fellow illusioneers.